The magic of the Belgian mining region

 Description

 The former mining region in Belgian Limburg is a region rich in nature.
-Around the towns of Koersel, Zolder and Zonhoven you cycle through various forests, heathlands and stream valleys.
-You will also pass through a number of villages where you will experience the typical Limburg geniality.
-And the Burgundian slant: there is always a terrace where a delicious fresh Limburg pie is served.
-You cycle a few kilometers on the towpath along the Albert Canal.
-You pass the Bolderberg, a hill millions of years old.
-At 60 meters, the hill is one of the highest peaks in Belgian Limburg.
+Around the towns of Koersel, Zolder and Zonhoven you cycle through various forests, heathlands and through stream valleys.
+You also pass through a number of villages where you experience the typical Limburg cosiness.
+And the Burgundian character: there is always a terrace to be found where a delicious fresh Limburg pie is served.
+You cycle a few kilometres on the towpath along the Albert Canal.
+You pass the Bolderberg, a hill that is millions of years old.
+At 60 metres, the hill is one of the highest peaks in Belgian Limburg.
 Once you have crossed the canal, you cycle past the Herkenrode Abbey, which was founded around 1182.
-Nothing has been preserved from the twelfth-century monastery.
-The buildings that you can still admire today date from the sixteenth to eighteenth centuries.
+Nothing has been preserved of the twelfth-century monastery.
+The buildings that you can still admire there now date from the sixteenth to the eighteenth century.
 Around Zonhoven you cycle through the De Teut nature reserve.
-Here you can see what the local heathland looked like a century ago.
-The Laambeek, Roosterbeek and Slangbeek meander in the sandy bottom on the slopes.
+Here you can still see what the local heathland looked like a century ago.
+The Laambeek, Roosterbeek and Slangbeek meander in the sandy soil on the slopes.
 All three flow into the Demer.
-You will find fens and fresh-smelling pine forests.
-At Zolder you can see the heritage from the mining era, with the mine slag heap as the literal highlight.
-This mountain of waste stone towers 85 meters into the air.
-At the top, a panoramic view and numerous queen pages compete for your attention.
+You will find fens and fresh-smelling pine forests there.
+At Zolder you can see the heritage from the mining era, with the mine spoil tip as the literal highlight.
+This mountain of waste stone towers 85 metres into the sky.
+At the top, a wide view and the numerous queen pages compete for your attention.
 The former black gold has been forged into a green diamond in recent years.
-A beautiful and precious nature reserve has been created around this slag heap with an area of 124 hectares.
-Several rare birds cross the skies, such as the kingfisher and nightjar.
-On the Koerselse Heide you will pass the Chapel of Our Lady on the Staak, a place of pilgrimage.
+A beautiful and precious nature reserve with an area of 124 hectares has been created around this spoil tip.
+Various rare birds cross the airspace, such as the kingfisher and the nightjar.
+On the Koerselse Heide you will pass the Chapel of Our Lady at the Staak, a place of pilgrimage.
 According to tradition, a man got lost in this nature reserve in 1826.
-Because he had nothing left to drink and was in danger of dying, he called upon Saint Mary.
-And behold, a spring of healing water gushed forth.
-Out of gratitude, the man placed a stake with a statue of Mary there.
-A chapel was also built, the choir of which dates from 1833.
-There is also an eighteenth-century Trinity painting.
-The source still exists, although the water now comes from a tap.
+Because he had nothing left to drink and was in danger of dying, he called on the Holy Mary.
+And behold, a spring sprang up with healing water.
+In gratitude, the man placed a stake with a statue of Mary there.
+A chapel was also built, the choir of which dates back to 1833.
+An eighteenth-century Trinity painting also hangs there.
+The spring still exists, although the water now comes from a tap.

 Height Profile